Judaculla Rock: Cherokee oral history

 Judaculla Rock retains a special significance for the Cherokee.
 The majority of Cherokee people were forcibly removed to Indian Territory in 1838, but both the tribes in Oklahoma and the one in North Carolina continue to teach their oral history.
 Cherokee accounts link Judaculla (also known as Tuli-cula/Juthcullah/Tsul 'Kalu), their slant-eyed Master-of-Game, with the surrounding landscape, including landforms, rivers, and Cherokee towns.

-The petroglyph boulder is located on an old trail that linked the former Cherokee townhouse at Cullowhee, or "Juthcullah's Place," with Judaculla's reputed townhouse within Tannasee Bald (also known as Tsunegûñyĭ).
+The petroglyph boulder is located on an old trail that linked the former Cherokee townhouse at Cullowhee, or "Juthcullah's Place," with Judaculla's reputed townhouse within Tanasee Bald (also known as Tsunegûñyĭ).
 Today the federally recognized Eastern Band of Cherokee Indians is based in Swain and Jackson counties in Western North Carolina.
 They and the two Cherokee tribes in Oklahoma continue to regard this boulder as spiritually significant.

+In Cherokee tradition, the rock's markings are explained as the imprint left when Judaculla, leaping from his mountaintop to drive off trespassing hunters, landed with his hand on the then-soft stone and scratched it with his fingernail.
+Until the Cherokee removal of 1838, priests and hunters are said to have visited the rock to leave offerings and petition him for success in the hunt.

+The Cherokee educator Tom Belt has described Judaculla Rock as a kind of "text" or "manuscript" that grounds Cherokee identity and teaches how to care for the land.

 Significance

-From a rock art perspective, the boulder is significant as it contains more petroglyphs than any other known boulder east of the Mississippi River.
+From a rock art perspective, the boulder is significant in part because it contains more petroglyphs than any other known boulder east of the Mississippi River.
 Judaculla Rock contains approximately 1,548 motifs, 3.7 times the total of 421 motifs at the substantial Track Rock Gap petroglyph boulder complex in far northern Georgia.

 From an archaeological perspective, the intact deposits upslope from Judaculla Rock contain physical traces of Late Archaic soapstone quarrying and bowl manufacturing activities.
-The location of Judaculla Rock between Cullowhee townhouse and Judaculla's townhouse in Tannasee Bald is expressed in Cherokee stories of other petroglyph boulders in the mountains and foothills of North Carolina and northern Georgia.
+The location of Judaculla Rock between Cullowhee townhouse and Judaculla's townhouse in Tanasee Bald is expressed in Cherokee stories of other petroglyph boulders in the mountains and foothills of North Carolina and northern Georgia.
 These intermediary locations tie the Cherokee summer agricultural cultivation in the floodplains to their practice of fall and winter hunting in the uplands.

-It is also significant that the petroglyph boulders are probably stylized picture maps of the terrain where they are found.
+It has been proposed that the petroglyph boulders are stylized picture maps of the terrain where they are found, and that it may yet yield additional information about the history and prehistory of the area.
+In an earlier interpretation, Ritter and Ritter cited Judaculla Rock as a notable example of cupule and vulviform (female-genital) motifs that they associated with fertility or "increase" rites.

-Judaculla Rock appears to be a physical representation of the entire landscape the Cherokees inhabited.
-It not only embodies a distinctive characteristic of petroglyph boulders in the region but, with further study, it is likely to yield additional information about the history and prehistory of the area.
+Loubser has interpreted the marked boulder as a threshold between the everyday world and the world of the spirits, a place where the upper and lower worlds are brought together.